Being Proactive to Protect Against Macular Degeneration

 Does the vision of someone with AMD look different than someone with healthy eyes?
 In a recent National Eye Institute video, you’re shown how macular degeneration affects vision as compared to normal vision.

 First, you see the aisles in a grocery store.
 There’s food on the shelves and everything looks clear.
-For a person with AMD, we’re shown how there can be a dark splotch in the center of their vision.
+Then, the filmers apply the “AMD Filter, ” where we’re shown how there can be a dark splotch in the center of their vision.
 The area around the darkness appears distorted and wavy.
-Sure, you still have clear vision in the outskirts of your field of view.
-But, not having a clear central vision is extremely alarming, irritating, and inconvenient.
+Sure, a person with AMD may still have clear vision in the outskirts of their field of view.
+But, as you can see, not having a clear central vision is extremely alarming, irritating, and inconvenient.

 How Can You Prevent AMD?

 Your likelihood of developing AMD depends on a lot of factors.
-It could be part of your familial genes to develop it.
-Or, your lifestyle could be contributing to causing it.
+It could be part of your familial genes, or your lifestyle could be contributing to causing it.
 Here are three important steps you can take to guard against developing AMD.
+Luckily, there are some easy ways you can start preventing AMD today.

 1. Consume the Right Fats

-The omega-3 essential fatty acid known as DHA, is intimately involved with eye health.
+The omega-3 essential fatty acid known as DHA is intimately involved with eye health.
 It’s found in salmon, mackerel, sardines, shellfish, and herring.
 Tuna is also a great source, and bluefin tuna has up to five times more DHA than other types of tuna.
-Several epidemiologic studies have indicated that omega-3 oils may reduce the risk for AMD.
+Several epidemiologic studies have indicated that omega-3 oils may reduce the risk of AMD.

 Studies recommended increasing your omega-3 intake to reduce inflammation.
 This is important as inflammation in the eye can lead to AMD.
-Also, you should avoid highly processed snack foods and consuming two or more servings of fish high in omega-3 fatty acids per week.
-This is said to help lower the risk of developing AMD.
+Consuming two or more servings of fish high in omega-3 fatty acids per week can significantly lower your risk of developing AMD.
+And, try to avoid those pesky snack foods high in other types of fat.

-Where else can you get omega-3s from?
+Where else can you get omega-3 from?
 Besides fish, nuts also provide healthy fats.
-You can also get your intake from eating avocados, oysters, and flaxseeds.
+You should also add more avocados, oysters, and flaxseeds to your diet.

 2. Supplement with Lutein and Zeaxanthin

+We talk about these superstar nutrients a lot here at Rebuild Your Vision.
 The carotenes lutein and zeaxanthin are vital to vision because they form the macular pigment region in your eye.
-They have been shown to increase the size/thickness of this region when supplemented.
+They have been shown to increase the size/thickness of this region when taken regularly.
 This offers substantial protection against vision loss and blindness.

-In 2018, a study was published that says lutein has been shown to not only help prevent, but also to actually reverse symptoms of AMD.
+Researchers have found that lutein not only helps prevent but also reverses symptoms of AMD.
 Although there is no cure for AMD, you can slow down its progression and see some improvements in symptoms.

 Foods that contain lutein and zeaxanthin include kale, spinach, collard greens, eggs, turnip greens, broccoli, zucchini, romaine lettuce, corn, and peas.
 A supplement of 20 mg of lutein and 6-10 mg of zeaxanthin per day has been proven to increase macular pigment health.